-- Project Types: The projects you will typically work on may include citywide comprehensive plans, small area plans, neighborhood plans, downtown plans, housing strategies, parks and recreation system plans, and corresponding community engagement, including the use of various online tools.
+- Project Types: The projects you will typically work on may include citywide comprehensive plans, small area plans, neighborhood plans, downtown plans, housing strategies, parks and recreation system plans, and inclusive community engagement, including the use of various online tools.

-This is a full-time, hourly position.
 MIG works on projects nationwide; some travel, evening, and weekend work will be required for community engagement, site evaluations, or to meet deadlines.
 MIG encourages a work-life balance, and these excess hours can be offset during the week when possible.

 To accomplish the responsibilities, you will be able to manage competing priorities, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
 In addition, you have some combination of the following qualifications:

 - A Bachelor’s degree in planning, urban design, landscape architecture, public policy, geography or a related field.
 (A Master’s degree in these or a complementary field is a plus.)

 - Relevant consulting experience working in planning or a closely related field and experience producing plan documents.

 Demonstrated experience managing private-sector projects, including maintaining compliance with project contracts, drafting and managing scopes budgets, and maintaining schedules, as well as working with clients and partners to execute project work.

 The ability to prepare and deliver effective public presentations, lead working meetings, and speak easily and clearly in front of groups and facilitate client and stakeholder meetings.